OutSystems/docs-product/src/develop/security/end-user-manage/intro.md

+---
+summary: Learn about basic end user management, such as creating, deleting, deactivating registered user accounts or placing them into User Groups with specific permissions.
+tags: support-Mobile_Apps; support-webapps
+---

 # End Users
 An end user is someone who uses your OutSystems application(s).
 Each non-anonymous end user who interacts with your apps counts toward the user limits established in your subscription.